 Best restaurants in Sedona

 Our all time favorite restaurant in Sedona is The Hudson.
-We order the pork chop every time (see video below for full effect).
+We order the pork chop every time.
 The Hudson’s tagline is “A Neighborhood Restaurant” and we couldn’t describe it more perfectly.
 When we sit at the bar and chat with the bartender, locals, and tourists, it feels like we’ve known everyone forever.
 Their service is impeccable.
 Do not leave without ordering dessert!
 I can’t resisit their flourless chocolate cake.
 Enjoy this list of the best restaurants in Sedona, your mouth will be watering!

 Our favorite dessert in Sedona